Yellen calls for the global minimum corporate income tax | ExBulletin

 Yellen calls for the global minimum corporate income tax

-US WASHINGTON (AP) Secretary of the Treasury Janet Yellen on Monday called for the adoption of a global minimum corporate income tax, an attempt to offset any disadvantages that may arise from the Biden administration’s proposed increase in the tax rate.
-US corporations.
+WASHINGTON – U.S. Treasury Secretary Janet Yellen on Monday called for the passage of a global minimum corporate income tax, an effort to at least partially offset any disadvantage that may arise from the Biden administration’s proposed increase in the rate of US corporate tax.

-Citing a 30-year-old race at the end of which countries have lowered corporate tax rates in a bid to attract multinational businesses, Yellen said the Biden administration will work with other advanced economies in the G20 to decide a minimum.
+Citing a 30-year-old race at the end of which countries have cut corporate tax rates in a bid to attract multinational businesses, Yellen said the Biden administration will work with other advanced economies in the G20 to set a minimum.

 The competition has more to do with how US-based companies compete against other companies in global mergers and acquisitions, Yellen said in a virtual speech to the Chicago Council on Global Affairs.
 It is about ensuring that governments have sound tax systems that raise enough revenue to invest in essential public goods.